siberianfox/tinygwiki/Flow-Control-and-Footers.md

 {"f":[3, status-code, line-number, queue-depth, buffers-added, buffers-removed]}

 The line number os the Gcode N word provided in the command.
 If no N was provided a zero would be returned.
-THe line number would be repeated across multiple status reports if the Gcode move generated multiple SRs, or if the Gcode line had multiple commands that queued in the planner.
+The line number would be repeated across multiple status reports if the Gcode move generated multiple SRs, or if the Gcode line had multiple commands that queued in the planner.

 ####JSON fixes
 Want the 'f' footer to be a sister element to the 'r' response.
 Both live as siblings at depth 0 under the outer enclosing curlies {}.
 This causes some of the current JSON to change.
 Examples: